sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Allows associate developer notes to the HTML Content fields.
 * Modifies the data source fields to allow accessing the DropDown, Radio Button, and Checkbox choices' texts as conditions (Developer and Platinum plugin version).
 * Modifies the DataTable DS control to allow selecting rows (Developer and Platinum plugin version).

-= 5.1.63 =

-* Fixes an issue estimating the Select2 DropDown fields when they are hidden by default and shown on demand.
-* Modifies how the calculated fields handle the raw fields' values.
-* Modifies the query that reads the entries list (Professional, Developer, and Platinum plugin versions).
-* Fixes a minor issue identifying variations' prices on variable WooCommerce products when there are other variable products on the page (Developer and Platinum plugin versions).
-* Fixes a conflict between reCAPTCHA styles and third-party themes (Developer and Platinum plugin versions).